w3c/secure-payment-confirmation/explainer.md

 When the credential IDs provided as input do not match an available authenticator, the browser:

-* displays a notice to the user, and
+* displays a notice to the user, then
-* returns false to the caller.
+* returns an error message to the caller ("NotAllowedError").

 ### User Cancels Transaction Confirmation

 When the user cancels the transaction confirmation dialog, the browser:

-* returns an error message ("NotAllowedError").
+* returns an error message to the caller ("NotAllowedError").

 ### User Cancels Authentication Prompt

 When the user cancels the underlying platform prompt to authenticate, the browser:

-* returns an error message ("NotAllowedError").
+* returns an error message to the caller ("NotAllowedError").

 ### User Fails to Authenticate

 When the user fails to authenticate, the underlying platform behavior will typically involve providing multiple opportunities to retry.
+If the authenticator signals failure to the browser, the browser will return an error message to the caller.

 ### Other Failure Scenarios